ibagroup-eu/Visual-Flow-deploy/INSTALL.md

 ><https://docs.aws.amazon.com/eks/latest/userguide/network-load-balancing.html>

 ## <a id="installebsdriver">Install AWS EBS CSI driver to EKS</a>
-You need to be able to create Persitent Volumes (PV) using Storage Class (SC) in your EKS cluster.<BR>
+You need to be able to create Persitent Volumes (PVs) using Storage Class (SC) in your EKS cluster.<BR>
-One way to achieve this - Install AWS EBS CSI driver.
+You can achieve this using AWS EBS CSI driver.

 ```bash
 # create IAM service account